 CSPF’s Park Champions Program holds volunteer work days in state parks across California.
-This program was created in response to the unprecedented budget cuts and closures that California State Parks face right now.
+This program was created in response to the unprecedented budget cuts that California State Parks face right now.
 In partnership with California State Parks, Park Champions provide consistent, sustainable volunteer support in the areas of park maintenance and beautification.

 Park Champions projects improve the quality, safety and preservation of our state parks.
 Projects in the past year have included trail repair, invasive plant removal, habitat restoration, the rehabilitation of an historic orchard, fence construction, bridge construction, and re-painting park structures.
 If you enjoy volunteering outdoors, want to work with a fun group of people, and you want to make a difference in our state parks, then become a Park Champion and join us for the next work day happening near you!